-Ms. Joshi says: I added one dollar table covers and heart bouquet to my tables. kids made there own grilled cheese sandwiches and I setup a yogurt station with strawberries and sprinkles……best party ever.
+Ms. Joshi says: I added one dollar table covers and heart bouquet to my tables. kids made their own grilled cheese sandwiches and I set up a yogurt station with strawberries and sprinkles…… the best party ever.

 Ms. Dee says: We have our Valentine’s party first thing in the morning.
 It calms the buzz.

-Ms. Vosburgh says: Someone in this wonderful group suggested adding a number to the child’s name .
+Ms. Vosburgh says: Someone in this wonderful group suggested adding a number to the child’s name.
 My 4 table groups each have 5-6 students (21!) my valentine name list had a name and number (Amanda 1, Joey 2…).
 Their valentine bags matched.
 It worked great.
-Some of the kids wrote their class mates name and number and some only wrote the number.
+Some of the kids wrote their classmates’ names and numbers and some only wrote the number.
 All my kids can recognize numbers even if they can’t read names.
 As they were passing out their cards, I monitored that they made it to the correct place.
 Worked beautifully.
 All bags were stapled closed for home!

 Ms. Giglio says: I read a tip here I think years ago, where the teacher had the kids keep their valentines and she choose one person at a time to come sit in the middle on a chair then everyone brought their valentines up to them Instead of all the kids roaming around the room trying to match and find names This way they only have to find one person at a time and the person sitting in the middle got a little special time.